Barcodes as Summary of Loss Function Topology: Introduction

-The usefulness of our approach and algorithms is clearly not limited to the optimization problems.
-Our algorithm permits fast computation of the canonical form invariants (persistence barcodes) of many functions which were not accessible until now.
+The usefulness of our approach and algorithms is not limited to optimization problems.
+Our algorithm permits the fast computation of the persistence barcodes of many functions which were not accessible until now.
 These sublevel persistence barcodes have been successfully applied in different disciplines: cognitive science \cite{Bubenik:2009}, cosmology \cite{sousbi:2011} to name a few, see e.g. \cite{reviewCh:18} and references therein.

-Our framework may also have applications in chemistry and material science where 1-saddle points on potential energy landscapes correspond to transition states and minima are stable states corresponding to different materials or protein foldings, see e.g. \cite{B20,Oganov:09}.
+Our framework also has applications in chemistry and material science where 1-saddle points on potential energy landscapes correspond to transition states and minima are stable states corresponding to different materials or protein foldings, see e.g. \cite{B20,Oganov:09}.

 The article is structured as follows.
-We begin with three definitions of barcodes of minima in Section \ref{sec-3def}.
-Our algorithm for calculation of barcodes is described in section \ref{sec-algorithm}.
-In section \ref{sec-toy} we apply our algorithm to calculate barcodes of benchmark functions.
+We begin with two definitions of barcodes of local minima in section \ref{sec-3def}.
+Our algorithm for the calculation of barcodes is described in section \ref{sec-algorithm}.
+In section \ref{bench} we apply our algorithm to calculate barcodes of benchmark functions.
 We prove the convergence of the algorithm and demonstrate it empirically in subsection \ref{sec:converge}.
 In section \ref{sec-nn} we calculate barcodes of the loss functions of small neural networks and describe our principal observations.